strace - trace system calls and signals

 in 1992, Branko's work was based on Paul's strace 1.5 release from

-1991.
-In 1993, Rick Sladkey merged strace 2.5 for SunOS and the
+In 1993, Rick Sladkey took on the project.
+He merged strace

-platforms.
-In 1994 Rick ported strace to SVR4 and Solaris and wrote
+strace to SVR4 and Solaris and wrote the automatic configuration

-and became tired of writing about himself in the third person.
+writing about himself in the third person).

 Beginning with 1996, strace was maintained by Wichert